Kirikara Koraua

 Biography

-Kirikara also carries out cultural mapping work at outer islands, collecting more cultural collections that have significant stories and information related to the island or an individual’s identity as well as our Kiribati heritage.
+Kirikara also carries out cultural mapping work at outer islands, collecting more cultural collections that have significant stories and information related to the island or an individual’s identity as well as Kiribati heritage.
 She also collaborates with communities to make replica artefacts.

-Her professional interests are working with communities and cultural knowledge holders to preserve and protect collections, protecting historical and cultural sites from any disaster risks by using traditional skills and knowledge, as well as applying theories, materials, and tools for sustainability and development.
+Her professional interests are working with communities and cultural knowledge holders to preserve and protect collections, protecting historical and cultural sites from any disaster risks by using traditional skills and knowledge; as well as applying theories, materials, and tools for sustainability and development.

 At the British Museum